German mark (1871): Gold coins

-The 20 mark is the most seen and offers a variety of different types that were mass-produced and therefore can be purchased at a low premium above each coin's melt value.
+The 20-mark coin is the most commonly seen.
+Mass-produced examples come in a variety of different types and can therefore be purchased at a low premium above their melt value.
 However, some designs are extremely elusive given that they were struck in very low mintages.
-The rarest type features Adolph Friedrich V with just 1,160 pieces issued by the Berlin Mint.
+The rarest type features Adolph Friedrich V; just 1,160 pieces were issued by the Berlin Mint.